Security

 - Block all HTML using

-buildUnsupportedHTML().
-This is the safest approach for untrusted input. - If you need some HTML, use
+buildUnsupportedHTML()for the strictest protection. - If you need some HTML, use

-allowHtmlOnly()with a strict allowlist of safe tags. - Consider sanitizing the raw input before passing it to
+allowHtmlOnly()with a strict allowlist of safe tags. - Consider combining with DOMPurify for defense-in-depth.

 For trusted content (CMS, documentation, etc.):

-- The default renderers are generally safe for trusted sources.
+- The default sanitization is generally sufficient for trusted sources.

 - Use